mykelalvis/FT/Traveller/Adventures/Research Station Gamma/Research Station Gamma.md

 Federation.
 Group of states, worlds, or systems, each internally independent, joined into a union to which has been surrendered certain rights and responsibilities, most generally dealing with foreign affairs.

 First Imperium (1 VI to 1383 VI).
-The first major interstellar civilization, originating extensive colonization by Viand in the period - 5200 to - 4000 (750 BC to 450 AD Terran).
+The first major interstellar civilization, originating extensive colonization by Viand in the period - 5200 to - 4000 (750 BC to 450 AD [[Terra|Terran]]).
 In this era of interstellar exploration and expansion, the Vilani
 (native humans evolved on Viand) demonstrated their technological superiority and strong central authority over a period of 1500 years.
 Neighboring worlds were assimilated into a trade community, and gradually absorbed into the central Vilani society.
 By - 4045 (the traditional date of Establishment) the First Imperium was a far-flung empire encompassing ten sectors and nearly five thousand worlds.
 Centuries of continuing expansion added new worlds, including four more sectors in the next thousand years.
 No new sectors were added to the First Imperium after 2900.

 Instead, with cultural maturity, the First Imperium became a pinnacle of interstellar diplomacy.
 Client-states under the protection or the patronage of the Vilani numbered in the thousands, while the influence of the Imperium stretched from Zhodane and Lair to Kirur and Guaran.
 Indeed, Vilani suzerainty is credited with the protective embrace which allowed the development of most major races into their current status.